-- 21.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 21.2 To cooperate with the Athlete Testing program. - 21.3 To use their influence on Athlete values and behavior to foster anti-doping attitudes. - 21.4 To disclose to IRONMAN and their National Anti-Doping Organization any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - 21.5 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations. - 21.6 Athlete Support Personnel shall not Use or Possess any Prohibited Substance or Prohibited Method without valid justification.
+- 21.4 To disclose to IRONMAN and their National Anti-Doping Organization any decision by a non-Signatory finding that they committed an anti-doping rule violation within the previous ten (10) years. - 21.5 To cooperate with Anti-Doping Organizations investigating anti-doping rule violations. - 21.6 Athlete Support Personnel shall not Use or Possess any Prohibited Substance or Prohibited Method without valid justification.